Commonfare-net/commonshare/doc/_build/html/_sources/usage/deployment.rst.txt

     :scale: 62 %

 3. Follow the presented instructions.
 If you don't have the Node.js comand line tool installed on your system, follow the given link (or click `here <https://nodejs.org/en/>`_) to download and install it.
+   Be sure to create a new directory in which the hosted files will live (its name doesn't matter) and change to this directory in the command line before running the ``firebase init`` command

 .. image:: fb3.png
     :scale: 40 %